 The People Republic of China or we commonly address as China is one of the most emerging economies in the world with strict work policies and an array of opportunities in the field of technology, business, science, etc. Being a vast country with an even larger population, China is home to some of the top universities and colleges in the world.
 Because of its broad outlook and thought process, you will find some of the best teachers from across the world here.
 Considering the economics of the country, one would also notice that China has maintained a steady pace of growth at 8% per year.
 The GDP of China also recently surpassed Japan's to become the world's second largest economy after the United States.
 It is the home to the top 500 companies of the globe, which means that you cannot even imagine the many opportunities on the employment front here.
 Many chose the top cities here like Hong Kong, Shanghai and Beijing as their Asia-Pacific headquarters.

 China is also aiming to build more of world-class universities, and investing heavily in higher education.
-There are a lot of unique programs to this country, which includes learning the Chinese language, calligraphy, martial arts and other cultural subjects,.
-There are of course the regular programs available too at both master and graduate levels like engineering, science, medicine, economics and trade, MBA as well as finance are highly revered.
+There are many unique programs including learning the Chinese language, calligraphy, martial arts and other cultural subjects,.
+There are of course the regular programs available too at both masters and under graduate levels like engineering, science, medicine, economics and trade, MBA etc.

 Tuition fees in China